 At College Canines, we have high and low velocity dryers.
 We always get dogs used to the low noise first so as not to startle them.
 We will then start on the rear foot on low velocity to see how they handle it.
 When they are comfortable, the decision will be made to turn the speed up or not.
 Quoted times for completion are based on having the dryers on low.
 If it can be turned up to high, the process may be finished sooner.

 Nails will be checked every visit and will be trimmed if needed.
 You will need to advise us if the dog has objected to a nail trimming or if they have not been done before.

 All dogs need the build-up of wax removed.
 However, some breeds need more removal of hair from the ear canal to allow air to circulate.
-I will not attempt to remove extremely thick and dense hair from the canal, this type of hair can be very painful to remove and you may want to consult your vet about this type of hair removal.
+We will not attempt to remove extremely thick and dense hair from the canal, this type of hair can be very painful to remove and you may want to consult your vet about this type of hair removal.

 A de-mat charge may be incurred for excessive matting.
-However, my main concern is for the comfort of your pet.
-"Humanity Before Vanity, Always”
+However, the main concern is for the comfort of your pet.
+At College Canines, we believe in Humanity Before Vanity.

 Please advise of all problems and ailments prior to grooming for the comfort of your pet.